 Real world sports and Esports betting specialists Unikrn have put 2018 World Cup winners France as joint-favourites for glory at Euro 2020, pointing to the growing experience installed by head coach Didier Deschamps as well as the unrivalled talent on show as pretty hefty justifications behind their thinking.

-And there’s plenty to suggest that the squad France will be bringing to Euro 2020 might just be even better than the ones that finished as runners up at Euro 2016 and winners of the latest World Cup.
+And there’s plenty to suggest that the squad France will be bringing to Euro 2020 might just be even better than the ones that finished as runners-up at Euro 2016 and winners of the latest World Cup.

-The likes of Kylian Mbappe, Benjamin Pavard, Lucas Hernandez, Kingsley Coman and Presnel Kimpembe have all seen their stocks and skills surge in the time between the summer of 2018 and now, and figures such as Anthony Martial, Houssem Aouar, N’Golo Kante, Corentin Tolisso and Dayot Upamecano on the fringes is a frightening example of depth in squad.
+The likes of Kylian Mbappe, Benjamin Pavard, Lucas Hernandez, Kingsley Coman, and Presnel Kimpembe have all seen their stocks and skills surge in the time between the summer of 2018 and now, and figures such as Anthony Martial, Houssem Aouar, N’Golo Kante, Corentin Tolisso and Dayot Upamecano on the fringes is a frightening example of depth in the squad.

 When one of your great debates heading into a tournament is whether you’re a better team with or without one of the greatest players in the entire history of a sport, you know that you’re dealing with a seriously frightening prospect.

 Fernando Santos’ 2019 Nations League winners are blessed with attacking talents such as Bruno Fernandes, Bernardo Silva, Ruben Neves and Diogo Jota as well as their legendary no.7, and the upturn in form of prospects such as Andre Silva and Joao Felix will be hugely encouraging for the fans.
-And whilst frailties at the back might have led to the team installing some pretty defensive tactics en route to their Euro 2016 triumph before, the emergence of players such as Joao Cancelo, Ruben Dias and Nuno Mendes have really allowed Portugal to hone things back up the pitch.
+And whilst frailties at the back might have led to the team installing some pretty defensive tactics en route to their Euro 2016 triumph before, the emergence of players such as Joao Cancelo, Ruben Dias, and Nuno Mendes has really allowed Portugal to hone things back up the pitch.

-The challenge for Portugal will be how well they perform up against a group containing France, Germany and Hungary, the latter two of which will be arriving at Euro 2020 as host nations.
+The challenge for Portugal will be how well they perform up against a group containing France, Germany, and Hungary, the latter two of which will be arriving at Euro 2020 as host nations.